Start your career here

 These unique and rewarding roles provide an opportunity to work at a national level during a time of transformational change.
 Learning disability nurses are highly sought after and valued across New Zealand, and now is the time to take advantage of the variety, career progression and work-life balance.

-The Forensic Intellectual Disability Service includes adult, youth and community services and is part of the Mental Health Addictions and Intellectual Disability Service covering three District Health Boards in the lower North Island of New Zealand.
+The Forensic Intellectual Disability Service includes adult, youth and community services and is part of the Mental Health Addiction and Intellectual Disability Service covering three District Health Boards in the lower North Island of New Zealand.

 We work to support each client to achieve a good life in the community that is enriching, meaningful, and free from offending.